fbettag/aquila/README.md

 When the Responses API requests action, Aquila streams tool-call fragments, executes the callback, and continues the conversation using the returned `response_id`, letting you swap instructions mid-thread.

+Pass `tool_context:` when calling `Aquila.ask/2` or `Aquila.stream/2` to supply
+application state (current user, DB repos, etc.) that will be injected as the second argument to each tool callback.
+Leave the option unset and existing arity-1 tools keep working unchanged.

 ## Streaming Sinks & Telemetry